CDCgov/hubverse-annotator/README.md

 </details>

-When using the annotator, there are shortcuts to help cycle through selections faster:
+When using the annotator, there are shortcuts to help step through selections faster:

 | Shortcut Item | Bindings | Previous | Next |
 | --- | --- | --- | --- |